Lois Lowry: Life

 Lowry left the university in 1956 after her marriage to Donald Grey Lowry, a U.S. Navy officer.
-The couple moved several times from San Diego to New London, Connecticut, to Key West to Charleston to Cambridge to Portland, Maine.
-They had two daughters, Alix and Kristin, and two sons, Donald Grey and Benjamin.
+The couple moved several times from San Diego to New London, Connecticut, to Key West, Florida, to Charleston, South Carolina, to Cambridge, Massachusetts and finally to Portland, Maine.
+They had two daughters, Alix and Kristin, and two sons, Grey and Benjamin.

 While raising her children, Lowry completed her degree in English literature at the University of Southern Maine in Portland, Maine, in 1972.
-After earning her B.A., she continued at the university to pursue graduate studies.
+After earning her bachelor of arts, she continued at the university to pursue graduate studies.
+In the mid-1970s, Lowry worked as a freelance writer and photographer.

 In 1977, at 40 years old, Lowry's first book, A Summer to Die, was published.
-During that same year, she and Donald Lowry divorced.
-Not long after, she met Martin Small and was in a relationship with him for over thirty years, until his death in 2011.
-As of 2021, she is in a relationship with Howard Corwin, a retired physician.
+In the same year, she and Donald Lowry were divorced.
+Two years later she met Martin Small in Boston and was in a relationship with him for over 30 years, until his death in 2011.
+From 2014 she has been in a relationship with Howard Corwin, a retired physician.

 Lowry's son Grey, a USAF major and flight instructor, was killed in the crash of his fighter plane in 1995.
-Lowry acknowledged that it was the most difficult day of her life, and she said, "His death in the cockpit of a warplane tore away a piece of my world.
-But it left me, too, with a wish to honor him by joining the many others trying to find a way to end conflict on this very fragile earth."
+Lowry acknowledged that it was the most difficult day of her life, and she said, "His death in the cockpit of a warplane tore away a piece of my world, but it left me, too, with a wish to honor him by joining the many others trying to find a way to end conflict on this very fragile earth."

-As of 2021, Lowry has properties in Massachusetts and Maine and she still remains an active writer and speaker.
+As of 2023, Lowry divides her time between Maine and Naples, Florida, and she still remains an active writer and speaker.

 Writing career

 Lowry first began her career as a freelance journalist.
-In the 1970s, she submitted a short story to Redbook magazine, which was intended for adult audiences but written from a child's perspective.
-An editor working at Houghton Mifflin then suggested to Lowry that she should write a children's book.
+In the 1970s, she submitted a short story to Redbook magazine, which was intended for adult audiences, but was written from a child's perspective.
+An editor working at Houghton Mifflin who read the Redbook story suggested to Lowry that she should write a children's book.
 Lowry agreed and wrote her first book A Summer to Die, which was later published by Houghton Mifflin in 1977 when she was 40 years old.
 The book featured the theme of terminal illness, which is based on Lowry's own experiences with her sister Helen.

-Lowry continued to write about difficult topics in her next publication, Autumn Street (1979), which explores themes of coping with racism, grief, and fear at a young age.
+Lowry continued to write about difficult topics in her next publication, Autumn Street (1980), which explores themes of coping with racism, grief, and fear at a young age.
 The novel is told from the perspective of a young girl who is sent to live with her grandfather during World War II, which is also based on her own experiences of having her father deployed during World War II.
 Of all the books she has published, Autumn Street is considered to be her most autobiographical.

 In the same year of publishing Autumn Street, Lowry also published her novel Anastasia Krupnik, the first installment in the Anastasia series.
 The series, which touches on serious themes with a humorous approach, continued through to 1995.